The Rhetoric Level

 The Great Conversation, Great Books, & Great Ideas

-The qualifications of Rhetoric faculty members allows Arma Dei Academy to partner with Colorado Christian University (CCU) and Northwest Nazarene University to offer students dual credit (high school and college credit) for the majority of their core, liberal arts courses and select elective courses.
+Arma Dei Academy partners with Colorado Christian University to offer students dual credit (high school and college credit) for the majority of its core, liberal arts courses and select elective courses.
+Dual credit courses require an additional enrollment fee paid directly to CCU in addition to Arma Dei Academy’s tuition rates.
 Over 90 college credits are available to students in current Rhetoric classes.
 Students may also pursue an Associate of Arts (AA) degree in Liberal Arts from CCU during their tenure in the Rhetoric School.
 All the degree requirements for the AA are met by Arma Dei Academy’s current course offerings.

-• completing a college education in a shorter time period or at a more relaxed pace after graduating from high school
+- Complete their university education in a shorter time period or at a more relaxed pace.

-• bypassing general education courses and enrolling in courses related to their degree program and career ambitions earlier
+- Pursue courses related to their degree program and career ambitions earlier in their university careers.

 The course of study includes Arma Dei Academy School of Rhetoric distinctives with a table detailing the subjects to be studied, credits necessary to graduate, and courses normally offered for each grade.
 Arma Dei Academy enjoys much freedom to design a mission-appropriate course of study for the School of Rhetoric.
 There are few constraints from the state of Colorado, none from the local independent school district, and the Association of Classical Christian Schools (ACCS) accreditation requirements for graduation will be easily exceeded.
 The course of study recommended is consistent with the finest classical Christian schools in the United States.